 Career average revalued earnings (CARE)

-The 2015 scheme differs from the 1995 and 2008 sections, which give a final salary pension, in that it provides career average revalued earnings (CARE) benefits for all doctors.
+The 2015 scheme differs from the 1995 and 2008 sections, which give a final salary pension for officers, in that it provides career average revalued earnings (CARE) benefits for all doctors.

 CARE pension schemes differ from final salary in that they take account of pensionable earnings in every year of scheme membership rather than just prior to retirement.